 Camille and Henry Dreyfus Teacher-Scholar Award (1984)

-Research Interests: Applied Quantum Chemistry of solid state and polymeric materials.
+Applied Quantum Chemistry of solid state and polymeric materials.

-Our program focuses on understanding the structural, electronic and other properties on the basis of molecular orbital and crystal orbital calculations and on designing new materials with desirable physical properties.
-One group of such materials which we have interest in are synthetic metals: materials with metallic properties containing elements other than metallic ones.
+Our program focuses on understanding the structural, electronic, and other properties on the basis of molecular orbital and crystal orbital calculations and on designing new materials with desirable physical properties.
+One group of such materials which we have an interest in are synthetic metals: materials with metallic properties containing elements other than metallic ones.
 We consider structural and electronic properties together.
 We have established structure-property relationships for several classes of conducting polymers, including new ladder-type polymers with delocalized electrons.
 The terms ‘artificial muscle’ and ‘molecular actuator’ refer to molecules that can change their size upon stimuli such as electrochemical potential change.
 Actuation effects in polymers and nanotubes are interpreted in this research using molecular orbital calculations.

 Interesting chemistry takes place inside the isolated restricted spaces of carbon nanotubes.
 We study the reactions of molecules inside nanotubes with each other and with the wall of the tube helping to understand the properties of unusual molecules on the one hand and tube functionalization on the other.
-We have a new interest in collaboration with experimentalists to explore silicon carbide derived nanoporous carbons, which offer opportunities for molecular storage.
+We have a new interest in collaboration with experimentalists to explore silicon carbide-derived nanoporous carbons, which offer opportunities for molecular storage.
 As electrode materials, these porous carbons display enormous capacitance and therefore are of interest for energy storage.

 π-π stacking (pancake) interactions play key roles in various areas of chemistry.
 We have developed methodologies to accurately describe these interactions for π-π stacking radicals.
 We study how these interactions determine conducting pathways and observed magnetism.
 Some novel π-π stacking systems may lead to the discovery of novel molecular actuators.